alexandramilliron/Take-a-Walk/README.md

 3. Seed the database `python3 seed_database.py` - this will drop and create the takeawalk database that the project relies on

 4. The project requires API keys.
 These can be obtained at the following links:

 - https://www.yelp.com/fusion
 - https://www.hikingproject.com/data (deprecated)
 - https://openweathermap.org/api (free API tier)

-5. Set in the following environment variables:
+5. Set the following environment variables:

 - YELP_KEY="YOUR_KEY"
 - HIKING_PROJECT_KEY="YOUR_KEY2"